BojanJurca/Neural-Network-from-Scratch-for-Arduino-A-Clap-Recognition-System/README.md

 With repeated training iterations, the error typically decreases.
 However, more training doesn't always lead to better classification accuracy.
 A neural network can become overtrained—meaning it learns the training patterns too precisely, resulting in minimal error on known data but poor generalization to new inputs.
 This is not the desired outcome.
 The graph illustrates a typical error reduction trend during the training process.

+Since there are many variables to optimize, the error function contains numerous local minima, and we can never be certain in which one the training process will end up.
+Therefore, the whole process needs to be repeated multiple times with different random initializations in order to obtain a better result.

 ![Error during training](training.jpg)